 What is the Pay by Experience Level for Mining Engineers?

 An entry-level Mining Engineer with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $64,798 based on 12 salaries.
 An early career Mining Engineer with 1-4 years of experience earns an average total compensation of $74,390 based on 99 salaries.
 A mid-career …Read more

 Mine engineers work primarily for mining companies and provide technical support and directions for their operations.
 They also provide estimates relevant to mining construction and are involved with capital/expense projects and equipment selection for the company's mining operations.

-What Are Popular Skills for Mining Engineers?
+What is the highest pay for Mining Engineers?